 The main medicines used to treat schizophrenia are called antipsychotics.
 They work by altering the balance of some brain chemicals (neurotransmitters).
 Antipsychotic medication is used to relieve the symptoms.
 Antipsychotic medicines tend to work best to ease positive symptoms and tend not to work so well to ease negative symptoms.
 Antipsychotic medicines are also used to prevent recurring episodes of symptoms (relapses).
 Therefore, antipsychotic medication is usually taken on a long-term basis.
 There are various antipsychotic medicines and different ones may be used in different circumstances.
 They are broadly divided into two categories:

 - Newer or atypical antipsychotics.
-These are sometimes called second-generation antipsychotics and include amisulpride, aripiprazole, clozapine, olanzapine, quetiapine, risperidone and sertindole.
+These are sometimes called second-generation antipsychotics and include amisulpride, aripiprazole, clozapine, olanzapine, quetiapine and risperidone.
 One of these medicines is commonly used first-line for new cases.
 This is because they seem to have a good balance between chance of success and the risk of side-effects.
 However, if you are already taking a typical medicine and feel well on it, there is no need to change to a newer one.

 There are some differences between the various antipsychotic medicines.
 Therefore, one may be better for an individual than another.
 For example, some are more sedating than others.
 A specialist in psychiatry usually advises on which to use in each case.
-In most cases, the specialist will start you on either risperidone or olanzapine.
-The others are usually kept in reserve for people who have problems or do not respond to these medicines.
+Olanzapine has been downgraded to second-line treatment as there have been concerns about side-effects such as weight gain (see below).

 A good response to antipsychotic medication occurs in about 7 in 10 cases.
 However, symptoms may take 2-4 weeks to ease after starting medication and it can take several weeks for full improvement.
 Even when symptoms ease, antipsychotic medication is normally continued long-term.
 This aims to prevent relapses, or to limit the number and severity of relapses.
 However, if you only have one episode of symptoms that clears completely with treatment, one option is to try coming off medication after 1-2 years.
 Your doctor will advise.